Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 This third reaction is why we compared *A* to prey and *B* to predators, since we may like to conceptualize the reaction as two *B* particles consuming an *A* particle and producing an offspring *B* particle.

 Before continuing, we call your attention to a slight difference between the feed and kill reactions.
 In the former, the number of *A* particles increases by a constant number in each time step.
 In the latter, the number of *B* particles decreases by a constant factor multiplied by the current number of *B* particles.
-In terms of calculus, this means that if [*A*] and [*B*] denote the concentrations of the two particle types, then in the absence of other reactions, we can write
+If we were using calculus to model this system, then letting [*A*] and [*B*] denote the concentrations of the two particle types, we can write

 <p><center>
 <em>d</em>[<em>A</em>]/<em>dt</em> = <em>f</em>